If you’re in need of a mortgage, you will understandably want to know how much you can borrow.

 If you are self-employed, your chances of a bigger mortgage could be compromised.
 However, this depends on your level of income, your track record of acquiring work, and any income gaps within your self-employment.
 If you are unable to find a lender on the high street willing to lend you the money you need, you might still be eligible for a bigger mortgage from a specialist lender.

 Your credit score

-A common question for borrowers is this one: Does bad credit affect how much I will be able to borrow for a mortgage?
+A common question for borrowers is this one: What credit score is needed to buy a house?

 The answer, sadly, is yes.
 When it comes to how much you can borrow, a higher credit score will always work in your favour.

 If you have an adverse credit history, perhaps because you have defaulted on your previous loan repayments, you are unlikely to obtain a mortgage that is over 5 times your salary.
 In some cases, you might even be turned for a mortgage that is 4.5 times your level of income.

 Therefore, it is in your best interests to improve your credit rating if you have a bad credit score.
 When your credit rating improves, your ability to get a mortgage will be increased, and you may be able to borrow more at a better mortgage rate.

 Mortgage borrowing calculator: Your monthly outgoings and annual income

 When determining your affordability, your lender will deduct your monthly outgoings from your annual income to work out your debt-to-income ratio.

 If the ratio is small, you are more likely to get a better and bigger mortgage.
 But if you have a high debt-to-income ratio, your mortgage application may be turned down.
 This applies even if you earn a high salary as most lenders will reject your application if your outgoings are also high.